Priyanka Chopra’s mother Madhu Chopra credits family for playing a significant role in the actress’ upbringing

 Despite being a working mother, Madhu underscored the importance of ensuring her children were never left to themselves

-In the candid revelations shared by Madhu Chopra, mother of Priyanka Chopra, the essence of family and joint dynamics takes centre stage.
+In the candid revelations shared by Madhu Chopra, mother of Priyanka Chopra, the essence of family and joint dynamics takes center stage.
 Madhu’s reflections, unveiled in a recently published book, depict the profound journey of giving so little yet witnessing Priyanka's remarkable blossoming.
-Her sentiments echo in her prideful statement, “I am the proudest mom, and Priyanka is my favourite topic of conversation.”
+Her sentiments echo in her prideful statement, “I am the proudest mom, and Priyanka is my favorite topic of conversation.”

 Madhu passionately advocated against the nuclear family construct, urging its dismissal from societal norms.
-She passionately shared how her children, Priyanka and Siddharth, flourished amidst the embrace of their extended family, including maasi, mami, mama, and cousins.
-Her perspective was clear – family, with its expansive network, holds unparalleled significance.
+She passionately shared how her children, Priyanka and Siddharth, flourished amidst the embrace of their extended family, including maize, mami, mama, and cousins.
+Her perspective was clear: family, with its expansive network, holds unparalleled significance.

 Also read: Priyanka Chopra Jonas shares pictures from holiday season